-- Prevent your pooch from having contact with other dogs’ feces outdoors (no sniffing).
+- Prevent your dog from having contact with other dogs’ feces outdoors (no sniffing).

 Treatment of Canine Parvovirus

-For those who do lose a dog to parvovirus, Nelson says most veterinarians advise not getting a new puppy for six months.
-By then, it’s assumed the virus will be cleared from the environment, if proper cleaning and disinfecting procedures have been employed.
+Nelson says most veterinarians advise not getting a new puppy for six months for those who do lose a dog to parvovirus.
+By then, it’s assumed the virus will be cleared from the environment if proper cleaning and disinfecting procedures have been employed.

-The biggest message that both she and Joyce stress is that this is an easily preventable illness.
+The most important message that both she and Joyce stress is that this is an easily preventable illness.
 Vaccination protocols have been extremely successful in controlling the spread of parvovirus.
 If your dog is not up to date on the vaccine, you should aim to correct that immediately.

 Can a Dog Survive from Parvovirus?